-'''

-Mortality Reduction Benefit = # of Induced Trips Meeting Criteria x $ per Induced Trip = 5.3 Induced Cycling Trips Meeting Criteria x $6.31 = $33.44
+Mortality Reduction Benefit = # of Induced Trips Meeting Criteria x \$ per Induced Trip = 5.3 Induced Cycling Trips Meeting Criteria x \$7.18 = \$38.05

-'''

 Applicants should note that, unlike the estimate in the previous section, the calculation does not depend on the facility length, but rather the number of trips induced (which of course may indirectly depend on the size and type of proposed facility improvement).
-The reason for this is that the trip quality benefits depend on the portion of the trip actually being taken on the propose facility, whereas the mortality reduction benefits depend on the trip itself being taken, whether or not the entire induced trip takes place on the new proposed facility.
-As with the previous benefit calculation, the value estimated above would need to be annualized, based on the proportion of the year for which the estimate is assumed to be applicable for the amount of use of a proposed facility.
+The reason for this is that the trip quality benefits depend on the portion of the trip actually being taken on the proposed facility, whereas the mortality reduction benefits depend on the trip itself being taken, whether or not the entire induced trip takes place on the new proposed facility.
+As with the previous benefit calculation, the value estimated above would need to be annualized, based on the proposed facility.
 Applicants should clearly state and document these assumptions.